 What Are Illinois Workers’ Compensation Benefits?

-Managed by the Illinois Workers’ Compensation Commission (IWCC), according to the Illinois Workers’ Compensation Act (820 ILCS 305, et al.), the Illinois workers’ compensation system requires most employers to carry insurance that provides financial and medical benefits to employees injured or made ill on the job.
-It ensures workers receive compensation without needing to prove fault.
+The Illinois workers’ compensation system, managed by the Illinois Workers’ Compensation Commission (IWCC), requires most employers to carry workers’ comp insurance.
+Under the Illinois Workers’ Compensation Act (820 ILCS 305, et al.), this insurance provides financial benefits for medical expenses to employees injured or made ill on the job, regardless of who was at fault.

 Illinois workers’ compensation law benefits include: